vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_tablet_in_kiosk_mode.md

 ### Android tablet

-For an Android tablet,
-the android app for this purpose which popup everywhere is [Fully Kiosk Browser](#configure-fully-kiosk-browser).
+If you want to show a page in fullscreen on an Android tablet, the app [Fully Kiosk Browser](#configure-fully-kiosk-browser) can do this (and much more usefull things).

 There is a free version with a watermark and has limited functionality.
 For [&euro; 7,90 + VAT](https://www.fully-kiosk.com/en/#license) you can buy an unlimited lifetime single pc license.